storacha/w3infra/README.md

-├── billing         - usage accounting and reporting to the payment system ├── carpark         - lambda for announce new CARs in the carpark bucket ├── filecoin        - lambdas to get content into Filecoin deals ├── replicator      - lambda to replicate buckets to R2 ├── stacks          - sst and aws cdk code to deploy all the things ├── ucan-invocation - kinesis log data stream and its lambda consumers
+├── billing         - usage accounting and reporting to the payment system ├── carpark         - lambda for announce new CARs in the carpark bucket ├── filecoin        - lambdas to get content into Filecoin deals ├── indexer         - lambdas to connect w3up to E-IPFS ├── replicator      - lambda to replicate buckets to R2 ├── stacks          - sst and aws cdk code to deploy all the things ├── ucan-invocation - kinesis log data stream and its lambda consumers